 You will need to make sure your work is fixed in a tangible form.
 Example; CD, Sound recording, manuscript, Lyric sheets, etc. Only send copies, keep all original masters for your own records.
 Package everything up and send it in a sealed package to the address found on the forms.

-None that I can find, They are also connected to global copyright office and appear on their web site.
+None that I can find, They are also connected to global copyright office and appear on their website.
 They seem to be an internationally respected copyright registration service.
-You may also want to take a look at http://www.copyright.com/ for USA readers, however, copyright is globally recognised throughout the world.
+You may also want to take a look at http://www.copyright.com/ for USA readers, however, copyright is globally recognized throughout the world.

 Someone may have sampled part of a song you wrote.
 You may have collaborated on a project with others that some label re-released, and you have not been credited.
 Having your own proof of ownership + a third party witness backing you up could make all the difference on getting paid or not.
 However, they do not collect royalties for you that down to you the individual to have in place a registration to a global or local company or legal body to collect those for you on your behalf.